jardieljr/derivatives/assignment_2/README.md

 ![screenshot](Images/input-airbus.jpeg)

+The call price of american option is €31.75 (using Monte Carlo - VBA).
+The call price of american option is €15.19 (using Monte Carlo - app).
-The call price of american option is €31.75.
+The call price of american option is €10.41 (using binomial model).

 ![screenshot](Images/a-call.jpeg)

-The put price of american option is €6.14.
+The put price of american option is €6.14 (using Monte Carlo - VBA).
+The call price of american option is €3.16 (using app).
+The call price of american option is €3.8922 (using binomial model).

 ![screenshot](Images/a-put.jpeg)